wayne923/leetpython/docs/intro.md

 # Welcome to LeetPython!

 We're glad that you're here with us for your journey into Python!
-Whether you're a just starting your journey into Python or a Python pro, you've come to the right place.
+Whether you're just starting your journey into Python or a Python pro, you've come to the right place.

 Here at LeetPython we aim to offer a comprehensive collection of Python resources, tutorials, code snippets, and projects that'll help no matter your level!